BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Colocation services and public clouds move IT workloads out of your corporate data center and into theirs, but the similarities end there.

-Whether you should use cloud hosting or colocation services depends on how you want to implement private
+Whether you should use cloud hosting or colocation services depends on how you want to implement private and hybrid enterprise cloud.
+Colocation services can be a gateway to hosted private cloud or to a hybrid cloud that bypasses public Internet connections.

 Here, colocation and cloud service providers answer IT pros' questions about which approach to take.